jamtheim/LUND-PROBE/README.md

 ### LUND-PROBE – LUND Prostate Radiotherapy Open Benchmarking and Evaluation dataset
-#### Tutorial: Visualizing and using the LUND-PROBE dataset</small>
+#### Visualizing and using the LUND-PROBE dataset</small>

 <small>Description:</small>
-<small>This tutorial provides sample code for loading and visualizing the LUND-PROBE data.
-The main objectives are:</small>
-<small>1.
-To understand the data structure and learn how the data is organized and stored.</small>
-<small>2.
-To explore visualization techniques and create meaningful plots and charts to gain insights from the data.</small>
-<small>3.
-To perform data analysis and use key operations to extract valuable information.</small>
+<small>LUND-PROBE is a dataset, comprising clinical MRI- and synthetic CT (sCT) images, targets and OARs delineations, and radiotherapy dose distributions for 432 prostate cancer patients treated with MRI-based radiotherapy.
+An extended part with 35 patients is also included, with the addition of deep learning (DL)-generated delineations, DL uncertainty maps, and DL structures manually adjusted by four radiation oncologists.</small>

-<small>Follow along and feel free to modify the examples to suit your specific use case!
+<small>This notebook provides sample code for loading and visualizing the LUND-PROBE data.
+Follow along and feel free to modify the examples to suit your specific use case!
 Instructions on how to access the data is found at the AIDA Data Hub:
-https://datahub.aida.scilifelab.se/10.23698/aida/lund-probe and data details are found in the "Data table.pdf". </small>
+https://datahub.aida.scilifelab.se/10.23698/aida/lund-probe and data details are found in the file "Data table.pdf". </small>
 <small> Publication where the LUND-PROBE dataset data is described is found here http://tocome</small>
 <small> This dataset has also been used in the following publication: https://tobepublished</small>

 ![png](notebook_LUND-PROBE_files/notebook_LUND-PROBE_18_0.png)